koordinator-sh/koordinator/docs/proposals/scheduling/20230811-node-resource-amplification.md

 ## Summary

-Introduce a mechanism to amplify the resources of Kubernetes Nodes **at API level**, which enables the node to meet higher pod CPU requests.
+Introduce a mechanism to amplify the resources of Kubernetes Nodes **at scheduling level**, which enables the node to meet higher pod CPU requests.
 This feature can then be utilized by other higher-level ones such as CPU normalization.

 ## Motivation